Adaptive Sparsity Level during Training for Efficient Time Series Forecasting with Transformers: Experiments and Results

 \subsection{Experimental Settings}

-\textbf{Datasets.} The experiments are performed on six widely-used benchmark datasets for time series forecasting.
+\paragraph{Datasets.} The experiments are performed on six widely-used benchmark datasets for time series forecasting.
 The datasets are summarized in Table \ref{tab:datasets} and described in Appendix \ref{app:settings}.
 These datasets have different characteristics including stationary and non-stationary with/without obvious periodicity.
+Each database in each experiment is divided into three sets: train, validation, and test set.
+The data from the test set is only used for the final evaluation of all methods.
+The validation data is used to choose the best model during training and early stopping for all models including dense and sparse.
+Therefore, all methods use the loss signal from validation data to tune their model and select the model with the lowest validation loss, and they have all seen an equal amount of data during training